-I have never really taken the time to think about my lazy kates.
-I have a couple of cardboard boxes with knitting needles and an old upright one with the little bars through them.
+I've never really taken the time to think about my lazy kates when I am spinning.
+I've accumulated a couple of cardboard boxes with knitting needles and an old upright one with the little bars through them.

 I had even put some fishing line and a rubber band on the old upright at times to make it a little easier but it never quite worked as well as every one you see doing the amazing demo's online.